Multi-soliton solutions of the two-dimensional matrix Davey-Stewartson equation: Scalar case

-To prove~(\ref{generalstep}) we use the well--known Jacobi identity for determinants.
-Let $T$ is some infinite in both directions matrix; $D_n(T)$ denotes the determinant of its $n\times n$ principle minor, $T^s$ is the matrix received from $T$ by deleting its $s$-th column and $T_p$--by deleting its $p$-th row.
-In this notations Jacobi identity takes the form \beg D_n(T)D_n(T^n_n)-D_n(T^n)D_n(T_n)=D_{n+1}(T)D_{n-1}(T) \en From~(\ref{jacobi}) the following identity can be easily derived. \beg W_i\overline{W}_i'-W_i'\overline{W}_i=W_{i-1}W_{i+1} \en where $\overline{W}_i=W_i(u_i\to u_{i+1})=W_i(u_1,u_2,\dots,u_{i-1},u_{i+1})$.
+To prove~(\ref{generalstep}), we use the well-known Jacobi identity for determinants.
+Consider a matrix $T$ infinite in both directions.
+Let $D_n(T)$ be the determinant of its $n\times n$ principle minor and let $T^s$ and $T_p$ be the matrices obtained from $T$ by deleting its $s$th column and $p$th row, respectively.
+In these notations the Jacobi identity takes the form \beg D_n(T)D_n(T^n_n)-D_n(T^n)D_n(T_n)=D_{n+1}(T)D_{n-1}(T). \en This identity in turn implies \beg W_i\overline{W}_i'-W_i'\overline{W}_i=W_{i-1}W_{i+1}, \en where $\overline{W}_i=W_i(u_i\to u_{i+1})=W_i(u_1,u_2,\dots,u_{i-1},u_{i+1})$.